ynqa/promkit/README.md

 ## Examples

-*promkit* provides presets so that users can utilize prompts immediately without having to build complex components for specific use cases.
+*promkit* provides presets so that users can try prompts immediately without having to build complex components for specific use cases.

 ### Readline